CanCanCommunity/cancancan/docs/Model-Adapter.md

 To facilitate an easy implementation of a new adapter CanCanCan provides you with an [abstract adapter](https://github.com/CanCanCommunity/cancancan/blob/develop/lib/cancan/model_adapters/abstract_adapter.rb) you can extend and build upon.
+This design allows for dynamic adapter handling and a decoupled handling of information.

 ## The Abstract Adapter

-The abstract adapter has multiple methods that you overwrite in order to match the behaviour you expect.
+The abstract adapter has multiple methods that one has to overwrite in order to match the behaviour that is expected.
 It is used by the system to delegate the handling of fetching entries base on defined rules and conditions.

 #### for_class